You may have been socially and emotionally conditioned to be a people pleaser.

 When others are emotionally distraught, do you feel their feelings and get a strong urge to help?

 You may have been socially and emotionally conditioned to be a people pleaser.
 Just know that it isn’t your fault.
-Your people-pleasing ability was born from a survival need.
+Your people-pleasing ability may have been born from a need for survival.

 Did Your Family Go Through Hard Times?

-Not every family is peaceful, in fact, dysfunction is probably more normal than function, whatever that actually means.
+Not every family is peaceful.
+In fact, dysfunction is probably more normal than fully functional.

-If it’s in your nature to want to help, support, accommodate, and acquiesce to the will of others, putting their needs before your own, you may have developed this in your personality as a means of helping your family function as a group.
+If it’s in your nature to want to help, support, accommodate, and acquiesce to the will of others, putting their needs before your own, you may have developed this personality trait as a means of helping your family function as a unit.

-People pleasers were taught early on that they must set aside their own emotions, wishes, and needs in favor of keeping a more dominant force of a personality happy and satisfied.
+People-pleasers were taught early on that they must set aside their own emotions, wishes, and needs in favor of keeping a more dominant force or personality happy and satisfied.
 They learned from the beginning that if they didn’t bend to the will of said person or people, they would experience emotional stress.

-Their nervous system didn’t like what was being dished out at home, so they learned coping skills that allowed them to know peace and quiet so that their nerves would not have to bear the brunt of antagonism.
+Their nervous system didn’t like what was being dished out at home, so they learned coping skills that allowed them to know peace, avoid antagonism, and allow their nerves and stress levels to relax.

 They learned early on that if neither fight nor flight is possible, there’s another way.
-And that way is to listen to the voice of reason and work in a cooperative way in order to support the more demanding personalities around them that triggered their neurological system and made them feel unsafe.
+That way is to appease the more demanding personalities around them that stress their neurological systems and make them feel on edge.

 So, essentially, you became a people-pleasing personality because you didn’t feel safe.